-FIGURE 5-1: SUMMARY OF WTP IMPACT ASSESSMENT PROCESS
+FIGURE 5-1:SUMMARY OF WWTP IMPACT ASSESSMENT PROCESS

-Methodology 5.1
+5.1 Methodology

-Potential Impact from Interaction 5.1.1
+5.1.1 Potential Impact from Interaction

-Each action completed during the project phase (or component if applicable) was recognized and potential interactions with VECs in the environment in the project area were considered.
-If the interaction was expected to result in a net negative impact to the VEC it was included in the potential impact section and carried forward for mitigation and a residual effect was predicted.
+Each action completed during the project phase (or component if applicable) was recognized and potential interactions with Valued Ecological Components/Valued Socio-Economic Components (VECs/VSCs) in the environment in the project area were considered.
+If the interaction was expected to result in a net negative impact to the VEC/VSC it was included in the potential impact section and carried forward for mitigation and a residual effect was predicted.

-Impacts that were not expected to pose a net change to the project area (i.e. noise levels for the new WTP are expected to be similar to the existing WTP located approximately 200 m west of the project area) were not considered under the potential impact section.
+Impacts that were not expected to pose a net change to the project area (i.e. noise levels for the new WWTP are expected to be similar to the existing WWTP located approximately 150 m west of the project area) were not considered under the potential impact section.

-Impact Effects Boundaries 5.1.2
+5.1.2 Impact Effects Boundaries

-Spatial and Ecological Boundaries 5.1.2.1
+5.1.2.1 Spatial and Ecological Boundaries

 The spatial and ecological boundaries for the environmental effects assessment (EEA) encompasses the physical or geographical limit for which impacts related to a proposed project will be considered and assessed.
-For the purpose of this assessment the spatial boundary for the EIA encompasses a 1 km area surrounding the proposed WTP.
-This area encompasses the eastern portion of Oromocto Island, the eastern tip of Thatch Island and the northeastern portion of the Town.
-Spatial and ecological boundaries may be extended for certain VECs.
+For the purpose of this assessment the spatial boundary for the EIA encompasses a 1 km area surrounding the proposed WWTP boundary as identified on Figure 2-2.
+This area encompasses the southern shoreline of the Saint John River, western portion of Burton, the Oromocto First Nation community (in the Town) and the Garrison Area of the Base.
+Spatial and ecological boundaries may be extended for certain valued ecosystem components (VECs).
 The spatial boundary (the "Study Area") for the assessment of the potential environmental effects of the project on the following VECs are as follows:

-- Atmospheric Environment: The spatial boundaries of the potential environmental effects that the project could have on the atmospheric environment were selected by professional judgment and scientific literature review. - Change in Air Quality: The spatial boundaries for a change in air quality due to the project are identified as a zone extending approximately 500 m from the project's footprint.
-The 500 m range should generally provide mixing of emissions from the project with ambient air. - Change in Climate from Generation of GHGs: The spatial boundaries for the assessment of the environmental effects on a change in GHG generation are the global environment. - Terrestrial Environment: encompasses the terrestrial environment within the project footprint boundaries which are directly affected by the project activities. - Aquatic Environment: encompasses surface water potentially impacted within 30 m of the project footprint. - Species at Risk: encompasses the terrestrial or aquatic environment within 100 m of the project footprint boundaries which have the potential to interact with species at risk or of conservation concern and/or their habitat. - Cultural and Heritage Resources: encompasses a 1 km radius for cultural and heritage resources as well as those areas identified on the predictive modeling with zones of elevated archaeological potential, totaling 80 m in width, extending back from the bank of the Saint John River.
+- Atmospheric Environment: The spatial boundaries of the potential environmental effects that the project could have on the atmospheric environment were selected by professional judgment and scientific literature review. - Change in Air Quality: The spatial boundaries for a change in Air Quality due to the project are identified as a zone extending approximately 500 m from the project's footprint.
+The 500 m range should generally provide mixing of emissions from the project with ambient air. - Change in Climate from Generation of GHGs: The spatial boundaries for the assessment of the environmental effects on a change in GHG generation are the global environment. - Sound levels (Noise quality) any pressure variation (in air, water or other medium) that can be detected by the human ear.
+Noise is characterized as any unwanted sound. - Terrestrial Environment: encompasses the flora, wildlife/wildlife habitat, birds/bird habitat within the project boundaries and 1 km area (i.e., study area) for protected areas. - Species at Risk: encompasses Species at Risk and of Conservation Concern within a 100m radius (i.e., study area) of the project boundary. - Aquatic Environment: encompasses surface water potentially impacted within 30 m of the project footprint. - Archaeological and Cultural Resources: encompasses a 1 km radius for cultural and heritage resources as well as those areas identified on the predictive modeling with zones of elevated archaeological potential, totaling 80 m in width, extending back from the bank of the Saint John River.
 The first 50 m from the river are ascribed high potential, while the following 30 m are ascribed moderate potential. - Socio-Economic: encompasses a 2 km radius around the project footprint within the community of the Town and the Garrison at the Base.

-Temporal Boundaries 5.1.2.2
+5.1.2.2 Temporal Boundaries